adjust/android_sdk/README.md

 ### I'm seeing the "Session failed (Ignoring too frequent session. ...)" error.

-This error occurs usually when testing installs.
-We expect each session to have a minimum lenght of time, around 30 minutes.
-The sdk only sends a new session after some time since the last one.
-The only exception is if the app is un-installed an re-installed in a short time span, triggering a new first session.
+This error typically occurs when testing installs.
+Uninstalling and reinstalling the app is not enough to trigger a new install.
+The servers will determine that the SDK has lost its locally aggregated session data and ignore the erroneous message, given the information available on the servers about the device.

-Although this behaviour is combersome during tests, we try to have the sandbox behaviour matching the production one as much as possible.
+This behaviour can be cumbersome during tests, but is necessary in order to have the sandbox behaviour match production as much as possible.

-It's possible to reset the information of the app of the device in our servers.
-Take notice of the error message in the logs
+You can reset the session data of the device in our servers.
+Check the error message in the logs:

 ```
 Session failed (Ignoring too frequent session.
 Last session: YYYY-MM-DDTHH:mm:ss, this session: YYYY-MM-DDTHH:mm:ss, interval: XXs, min interval: 20m) (app_token: {yourAppToken}, adid: {adidValue})
 ```

-With the `{yourAppToken}` and `{adidValue}` values, replace them and open the following link:
+With the `{yourAppToken}` and `{adidValue}` values filled in below, open the following link:

 ```
 http://app.adjust.com/forget_device?app_token={yourAppToken}&adid={adidValue}
 ```

 When the device is forgotten, the link just returns `Forgot device`.
-If the device was already forgotten or the values were incorrect, the link returs `Device not found`.
+If the device was already forgotten or the values were incorrect, the link returns `Device not found`.

 ### Is my broadcast receiver capturing the install referrer?

-If you followed the instructions in the [guide](#broadcast_receiver), the broadcast receiver should be configured to send the install referrer to our sdk and our servers.
+If you followed the instructions in the [guide](#broadcast_receiver), the broadcast receiver should be configured to send the install referrer to our SDK and to our servers.

-You can can test this by triggering a test install referrer manually.
+You can test this by triggering a test install referrer manually.
-Replace `com.your.appid` by your app id and run the following command with [adb](http://developer.android.com/tools/help/adb.html) tool that comes with Android Studio:
+Replace `com.your.appid` with your app ID and run the following command with the [adb](http://developer.android.com/tools/help/adb.html) tool that comes with Android Studio:

 ```
-db shell am broadcast -a com.android.vending.INSTALL_REFERRER -n com.adjust.example/com.adjust.sdk.AdjustReferrerReceiver --es "referrer" "adjust_reftag%3Dabc1234%26tracking_id%3D123456789%26utm_source%3Dmdotm%26utm_medium%3Dbanner%26utm_campaign%3Dcampaign"
+db shell am broadcast -a com.android.vending.INSTALL_REFERRER -n com.adjust.example/com.adjust.sdk.AdjustReferrerReceiver --es "referrer" "adjust_reftag%3Dabc1234%26tracking_id%3D123456789%26utm_source%3Dnetwork%26utm_medium%3Dbanner%26utm_campaign%3Dcampaign"
 ```

-Instead of replacing the app id, it's possible to remove the `-n com.your.appid/com.adjust.sdk.AdjustReferrerReceiver` paramenter.
+Instead of replacing the app ID, you can also remove the `-n com.your.appid/com.adjust.sdk.AdjustReferrerReceiver` parameter.

-If you the log level set to `verbose`, you should be able to see the log from reading the referrer:
+If you set the log level to `verbose`, you should be able to see the log from reading the referrer:

 ````
-V/Adjust: Reading query string (adjust_reftag=abc1234&tracking_id=123456789&utm_source=mdotm&utm_medium=banner&utm_campaign=campaign) from reftag
+V/Adjust: Reading query string (adjust_reftag=abc1234&tracking_id=123456789&utm_source=network&utm_medium=banner&utm_campaign=campaign) from reftag
 ```

-And a click package added to the sdk package handler:
+And a click package added to the SDK's package handler:

 ```
 V/Adjust: Path:      /sdk_click